freenas/freenas-docs/userguide/system.rst

 displays general information about the %brand% system.
 :numref:`Figure %s <system_info_fig>` shows an example.

-The information includes the hostname, the build version, type of CPU (platform), the amount of memory, the current system time, the system uptime, the number of users connected at the console or by serial, telnet, or SSH connections, and the current load average.
+The information includes hostname, build version, type of CPU (platform), amount of memory, current system time, system uptime, number of users connected at the console or by serial, telnet, or SSH connections, and current load average.
 On systems supplied or certified by iXsystems, an additional :guilabel:`Serial Number` field showing the hardware serial number is displayed.